 This study, and the others, show that acupuncture may have an effect on reducing pain and improving the lives of men with CP/CPPS.
 This is a great approach for a pilot study.
 Larger studies are needed for stronger proof of acupuncture’s efficacy in this condition.

 As the research into CP/CPPS develops, it would be exciting to examine an individualized treatment approach, which is how I and most other acupuncturists treat in our clinic.
 Individualized treatment may provide more substantial, quicker, and are more resilient results than a standard treatment.

-Chinese medicine is more than just acupuncture.
+Acupuncture is more than just acupuncture.
 It is a system of healing which includes many types of therapy.
 The combination of therapies work in a synergistic manner for faster and long lasting relief.
 For example, in addition to acupuncture, I often use Chinese herbs, gua sha, acupressure, and cupping as well.